• About

 Solution: Lock AE/AF

-• On Iphones, tap and hold on your desired focus, until the sign AE/AF Lock pops up.
+• On iPhones, tap and hold on to your desired focus, until the sign AE/AF Lock pops up.

 • In Android, you can find this feature in Pro mode.